Consultatio's Costantini bullish on Argentine real estate

-In an interview on Tuesday as part of a Reuters Summit on Argentina, Costantini, head of real estate and wealth management firm Consultatio (CON.BA), said a high-end real estate recovery that began with an increase in sales last year has shown signs of accelerating.
+In an interview on Tuesday as part of a Reuters Summit event on Argentina, he said a high-end real estate recovery that began with an increase in sales last year has shown signs of accelerating.

 "In our case, there was a strong bump in sales in 2015, and we're selling more this year," Costantini said in the offices of MALBA, a modern art museum he founded in downtown Buenos Aires.

-Note: (This article has been corrected to remove the erroneous reference to polo field in paragraph 9)